jonimoreira/specs/2_5_0/docs/source/ccdgen.rst

 ---------------------
 The CCD-Gen does require free registration to gain access to be able to view and download current CCDs.
 Note that CCDs are also available on `GitHub <https://github.com/mlhim/ccdlib>`_.

-Access to authoring your own PCMs & CCDs requires posting a request in the MLHIM Google+ Community See the Support page for links.
+Access to authoring your own PCMs & CCDs requires posting a request in the MLHIM Google+ Community.
+See the Support page for links.

 Creating and Managing CCDs